Fall in Michigan: Pure Michigan Fall Color

 Tunnel of Trees

-Okay, we’ll give it to you straight: THIS is Michigan fall color at its best – and if you visit one spot all season long, make it this one.
+Okay, we’ll give it to you straight: the Tunnel of Trees is Michigan fall color at its best – and if you visit one spot all season long, make it this one.

 As you head toward historic Cross Village, you’ll pass through Good Hart (DO NOT MISS a chance to visit the General Store) and take in some stunning Lake Michigan vistas where the road hugs the Lake Michigan shoreline.